keplerlab/Interactive/awesome/example/README.md

 <li>The example also highlights displaying hidden images, how lazy loaded through reinit functions, angular example and dynamic image paths received through JSON and handlebar templating.</li>
 <li>For low res to high res, the library will automatically load the retina images (if retina option is enabled) and for non retina it will load the high resolution images for corresponding viewports. </li>
 <li>The vendor libraries are just used for example.
 The awesome js doesnt depend on them.</li>
+<li>awesome-min.js is the core library and awesome-directive-min.js is needed for angular.
+The corresponding source files have been placed under src folder.</li>
 </ul>

 <h4>Completely customizable options and any of the default params can be overridden </h4>